 - Damages during transport or shipping

 Information or marketing defects encompass a wide range of situations that put consumers in danger of accident, injury, and death.
 Information defects occur when packing a product or distributing a product to retailers and/or consumers.
 When companies make consumer goods, they legally must provide instructions for some products and warn of any potential hazards.
 Failing to provide information or warn consumers open companies to liability for damages when injuries or death occurs.
 Examples of information or marketing defects include failing to provide instructions for use or assembly, improper labeling, and inadequate warnings about the dangers of using a product.
-A professional product liability lawyer can help you navigate through all of these various circumstances.
+A professional product liability lawyer in Wyoming can help you navigate through all of these various circumstances.

 Types of Product Liability Cases

 Product Liability cases broadly involve defective products.
 However, some categories of product defects occur more frequently and are more likely to lead to injuries.
-At Ochs Law Firm, we have a knowledgeable team of product liability lawyers to represent clients in all types of product liability cases.
+At Ochs Law Firm, we have a knowledgeable team of product liability lawyers in Wyoming to represent clients in all types of product liability cases.
 We often see the following types of claims:

 When companies intentionally defraud consumers, the financial, emotional, and sometimes physical damage they cause opens them to product liability lawsuits.
 Fraud sometimes includes practices such as false advertising and bait and switch.
-If an unethical company has lied to you, tricked you, or withheld critical information about using their products, the skilled lawyers at Ochs Law Firm can help you hold the company accountable for their consumer fraud.
+If an unethical company has lied to you, tricked you, or withheld critical information about using their products, the skilled consumer fraud attorneys at Ochs Law Firm can help you hold the company accountable for their consumer fraud.

 Defective Medical Devices

 Technology has led to amazing advances in medicine.
 Many rely on medical devices to keep them alive or maintain a better quality of life.
 Medical devices typically do more good than harm.
 When doctors have implanted the device correctly, problems with a device typically stem from design or manufacturing defects.
 Those who receive defective medical devices often face one or more corrective surgeries and sometimes suffer considerable damage due to the defective device.
-Ochs Law Firm, and their team of product liability lawyers, take action against device manufacturers to recover losses for their clients and prevent future injuries.
+Ochs Law Firm, and their team of product liability attorneys, take action against device manufacturers to recover losses for their clients and prevent future injuries.

 Food poisoning is often inconvenient, and diarrhea, vomiting, and nausea that come with it typically go away on their own within 24 hours.
 Yet, severe food poisoning can be life-threatening and fatal.
 Those exposed to contaminated food sometimes face permanent organ damage and might even end up in a coma.
 Food manufacturers and grocery retailers are responsible for providing items that are safe for consumption and free from dangerous bacteria.
 At Ochs Law Firm, our product liability attorneys will investigate food poisoning to learn who is responsible for the illness, when exposure occurred, and how the illness was transmitted to pursue compensation for damages from the responsible party.